-The city of Guadalajara presents an interesting combination of traditional and modern: although it's sometimes referred to as the "Mexican Silicon Valley" because of its technological industries, it's also a bastion of Mexican culture.
-This is the second largest city in Mexico, the capital of Jalisco state, and also the birthplace of both mariachi and tequila.
-A visit to Guadalajara presents the opportunity to see colonial and modern architecture, listen to mariachi music, shop for handicrafts, sample regional cuisine — don't forget the tequila! — and so much more.
-Here are some of our favorite things to do in and around Guadalajara.Continue to 2 of 9 below.
+The city of Guadalajara presents an interesting combination of traditional and modern.
+Although it's sometimes referred to as the "Mexican Silicon Valley" because of its technological industries, it's also a bastion of Mexican culture.
+This is the second-largest city in Mexico, the capital of Jalisco state, and also the birthplace of both mariachi and tequila.
+A visit to Guadalajara presents the opportunity to see the colonial and modern architecture, listen to mariachi music, shop for handicrafts, sample regional cuisine, taste-test tequila, and so much more.

 Upon arrival in town, one of the first things to do is to take a walking tour of the Guadalajara city center.
-This will help you get to know the lay of the land and allow you to learn about some of the area's fascinating history.
-Be sure to see the cathedral, the Plaza de Armas and Government Palace, which has a small history museum, and the Rotunda de los Jaliscenses Ilustres which pays tribute to important people from the state.
-The city has many lovely squares and parks for you to take a break during your explorations.Continue to 3 of 9 below.
+If you just want to get the lay of the land, this can be self-guided but if you'd like to learn more about the city's fascinating history, you can sign up for a free tour or hire a guide.
+Be sure to visit the Guadalajara Cathedral, the Plaza de Armas, and the Rotunda de Los Jaliscenses Ilustres which pays tribute to important people from the state.
+If you'd rather sit for a spell, the city has many squares and parks where you can take a breather.

 Eat a Torta Ahogada

-There are many foods that are traditional to this region of Mexico, but one of the most emblematic is the torta ahogada, a "drowned sandwich" that consists of a crusty bolillo bun stuffed with marinated pork meat and covered in a spicy salsa made with tomato and chile de arbol.
-A few other dishes to sample on your visit include birria (a hearty, spicy goat stew), corn pozole, and of course, tacos.Continue to 5 of 9 below.
+Many foods are traditional to this region of Mexico, but one of the most emblematic is the torta ahogada, a "drowned sandwich" that consists of a crusty bun stuffed with marinated pork meat and covered in a spicy salsa made with tomato and chile de arbol.
+A few other dishes to sample on your visit include birria (a hearty, spicy goat stew) and corn pozole soup.

 Visit Cabañas Cultural Center

 The building was previously known as (and still often referred to as) the Hospicio Cabañas.
 In 1980 the building ceased to function as an orphanage and since that time has been used as a cultural center and museum.
-Besides its permanent collection, the Cabañas Institute also displays temporary exhibits and is open Tuesday through Sunday from 10 a.m. to 6 p.m., closed Mondays.Continue to 7 of 9 below.
+Besides its permanent collection, the Cabañas Institute also displays temporary exhibits.

-There are 57 frescoes painted by Orozco in the main chapel of the Cabamas Institute.
-The most impressive of the murals is in the chapel's cupola.
+There are 57 frescoes painted by Orozco in the main chapel of the Cabañas Institute.
+The most impressive of the murals are in the chapel's cupola.
 Called El Hombre de Fuego ("Man of Fire"), the central figure is a man ascending in flames, surrounded by figures in shades of grey representing the natural elements.
-Along with Diego Rivera and David Alfaro Siqueiros, Orozco is considered one of the three greats of the Mexican Muralism movement which lasted... from the 1920s through 1950.
-Orozco's Man of Fire is considered by many to be a masterpiece of 20th century mural paintingContinue to 8 of 9 below.
+Along with Diego Rivera and David Alfaro Siqueiros, Orozco is considered one of the three greats of the Mexican Muralism movement which lasted from the 1920s through 1950.
+Orozco's Man of Fire is considered by many to be a masterpiece of 20th-century mural painting.

 Go Shopping for Handicrafts

-A few of the handicrafts that are made in the area around Guadalajara include leather goods, hand-blown glass and metalwork.
-Tlaquepaque and Tonala are must visits for shopaholics traveling to Guadalajara.
-One is a picturesque colonial neighborhood with cobblestone streets, upscale boutiques and galleries offering fine arts and crafts.
-The other is a working village full of ceramics workshops.
-Both of these villages of Guadalajara produce several different types of pottery and ceramics and offer plenty to collectors, and anyone interested in acquiring the handicrafts for which Jalisco is known.Continue to 9 of 9 below.
+Handicrafts made in the area around Guadalajara include leather goods, hand-blown glass, and metalwork.
+There are two must-visit spots for shopaholics in Guadalajara.
+Tlaquepaque is a picturesque colonial neighborhood with cobblestone streets, upscale boutiques, and galleries offering fine arts and crafts and Tonala is a working village full of ceramics workshops.
+Both of these villages of Guadalajara produce several different types of pottery and ceramics and offer plenty to collectors, and anyone interested in acquiring Jalisco-made handicrafts.